hazelcast/hazelcast/hazelcast-documentation/src/WAN.md

 </hazelcast>
 ```

-Using this configuration the cluster running in NY is replicating to Tokyo and London.
+Using this configuration, the cluster running in NY is replicating to Tokyo and London.
 Tokyo and London clusters should
 have a similar configurations if you want to run in Active-Active mode.

 If New York and London cluster configurations contain the `wan-replication` element and Tokyo cluster does not, it means
 New York and London are active endpoints and Tokyo is a passive endpoint.

-Using an Active-Active Replication setup you might end up in situations where multiple clusters simultaneously updating the same
+By using an Active-Active Replication setup, you might end up in situations where multiple clusters simultaneously updating the same
 entry in the same distributed data structure.
 Those situations will cause conflicts which make it sufficient to provide
 merge-policies to resolve those conflicts.